Zhal73/QA_Final_Project/Terraform/README.md

 # FP-Terraform
-The Terraform files for the final project (temporary repo)
+The Terraform files for the final project